pkali/scorch_src/README.md

 With the advent of fujinet (https://fujinet.online/) we are thinking about making the game interplanetary, err, with multiplayer over the net.
 We'll see.

 ## Changes:

+###### Build 136
+2022-04-24
+This is a very important release because we had a chance to work a bit as an original team (Pecus and pirx).
+Let's cheer for Pecus for joining the task force again!
+Changes:
+- another sneaky memory corrupting bug found and fixed.
+The game seems to be as stable as an Ikea table!
+No bug number because it was super elusive.
+- MIRV loops https://github.com/pkali/scorch_src/issues/6 - a very interesting one.
+It happened when MIRV killed tank exploded with LeapFrog or FunkyBomb.
+- Nicer font https://github.com/pkali/scorch_src/issues/37 - Thank you Adam for dugging up the font you made in 2008 :)
+- Explosions are 2 times faster and look equally good or maybe even a bit better.
+This was a drag because of the Death's Head
+- Memory map reorganized to extract some free RAM.
+Currentish map here: https://github.com/pkali/scorch_src/wiki
+- Adam shared an archive that preserved a couple of the old build comments!
+Added below.

 ###### Build 135
 2022-04-17